Red-Liu199/CAT/README.md

 }
 ```

+#### Neural network configuration

-**NN configuration:** `exp/<task>/template/config.json`, example taken from `egs/libri`
+`config.json`, example taken from `egs/libri`

 ```
 {
+    // for ASR only, code: cat/shared/_specaug.py
     "specaug_config": {
-      // for ASR only, check class 'SpecAug' in cat/shared/_specaug.py for details ...
+        ...
     },
-    "transducer": {
+    // required for CRF, optional for CTC, code: `build_model()` in cat/ctc/train.py "ctc-trainer": {
+        "use_crf": false,           // enable CRF loss or not, if false, following two options would be useless.
+        "lamb": 0.01,               // weight of CTC loss once enable CRF loss "den-lm": "/path/to/den_lm" // location of denominator LM },
-      // for RNN-T only, check class 'TransducerTrainer' in cat/rnnt/train.py for details ...
+    // required for RNN-T, code: class 'TransducerTrainer' in cat/rnnt/train.py "transducer": {
+        ...
     },
+    // required for RNN-T, code: cat/rnnt/joint.py
-    "joint": {	// for RNN-T only
+    "joint": {
-        "type": ...,   // can be any of modules in cat/rnnt/__init__.py "kwargs": {    // setting according to 'type' ...
+        "type": ...,   // can be any class derived from 'AbsJointNet' in cat/rnnt/joint.py "kwargs": {    // arguments according to 'type' ...
         }
     },
-    "encoder": {	// for ASR only
+    // required for ASR task, code: cat/shared/encoder.py "encoder": {
-        "type": ...,   // can be any of derived classes of 'AbsEncoder' in cat/shared/encoder.py "kwargs": {    // setting according to 'type' ...
+        "type": ...,   // can be any class derived from 'AbsEncoder' in cat/shared/encoder.py "kwargs": {    // arguments according to 'type' ...
         }
     },
-    "decoder": {	// for both RNN-T and LM
+    // required for both RNN-T and LM, code: cat/shared/decoder.py "decoder": {
-        "type": ...,   // can be any of derived classes of 'AbsDecoder' in cat/shared/decoder.py "kwargs": {
+        "type": ...,   // can be any class derived from 'AbsDecoder' in cat/shared/decoder.py "kwargs": {    // arguments according to 'type' ...
-            ...
         }
     },
-    "scheduler": {	// scheduler setting
+    // scheduler settings, required for all NN model training. code: cat/shared/scheduler.py "scheduler": {
-        "type": ...,   // can be any of derived classes of `Scheduler` in cat/shared/scheduler.py "kwargs": {    // setting according to 'type' ...
+        "type": ...,   // can be any class derived from `Scheduler` in cat/shared/scheduler.py "kwargs": {    // arguments according to 'type' ...
         },
-        "optimizer": {  // optimizer settings
+        // optimizer settings
+        "optimizer": {
             "type": ...,       // all available ones in torch.optim
-            "use_zero": true,  // flag of whether use ZeroRedundancyOptimizer for less memory usage.
+            "use_zero": true,  // flag of whether use 'ZeroRedundancyOptimizer' for less memory usage.
-            "kwargs": {        // setting according to 'type' ...
+            "kwargs": {        // arguments according to 'type' ...
             }
         }